How to Start Your Commercial Real Estate Firm in 10 Achievable Steps

-If you don’t have a vast network of industry connections, challenge yourself to attend networking events; perhaps form alliances with other business owners.
+If you don’t have a vast network of industry connections, challenge yourself to attend networking events; perhaps form alliances with other commercial real estate business owners.
 This can provide you with an excellent source of support and guidance when you need it most.
 Having this type of support from peers in your industry (or even just other entrepreneurs) can also prevent you from feeling isolated.

 Step 2: Apply for Your License

 No matter if you’re selling an apartment building or negotiating a warehouse rental, your state may require a real estate broker’s license to conduct the transaction.
 You may not be able to open your own firm without it!
 Steps to obtaining a license may include an age requirement (21+), specific courses, and practicing real estate for a specified number of years.

 It’s no secret that starting a commercial real estate business (or any startup, for that matter) takes money, whether you want to lease office space to clients or focus on industrial space for rent.
 Once you identify your ideal location, you’ll need to have the cash flow to make lease or mortgage payments.
 You’ll also need to have enough money to afford other initial expenses, such as insurance (see #5 below) and office equipment.
 Vital office equipment for your company may include:

 As a rule of thumb, you should also have enough funds prepared to cover operating expenses for at least three months; these can include (but are not limited to) rent and utilities, as well as advertising and membership dues to a CRE organization(s).